tavakol5272/flag_outliers/FrancescaREADME.md

 Github repository: *github.com/movestore/????*

 ## Description
-This app detects and flags movement outliers in animal tracking data by modelling step length and turning angle probabilities for each individual, using a user-defined probability type and threshold.

-## Description
 This app detects and flags movement outliers in animal tracking data based on an expected tag error rate.
 Given a user-defined probability type and threshold, it uses step length, turning angle and related movement probabilities to flag the least likely locations as outliers in each individual.

 ## Documentation

 **Notes:**
   1-Before running the app, the user must change Attribute defining track ID in the option tab(Configure Movebank Location Datasource) from "Combination of animal and deployment (default)" to "Animal", because subsequent analyses will be performed by this track ID.